-Rhyolite began when Frank “Shorty” Harris and Ernest L. Cross discovered gold on August 4, 1904.
-Calling their claim the Bullfrog, it was located few miles south of where Rhyolite would soon sprout up.
-When they took their samples to nearby Goldfield it was assessed at $665/ton.
-Shorty described it as “… the quartz was just full of free gold… it was the original bullfrog rock… this banner is a crackerjack” Word spread quickly and the gold rush was on.
+Rhyolite, Nevada, began when Frank “Shorty” Harris and Ernest L. Cross discovered gold on August 9, 1904.
+Calling their claim Bullfrog, it was located a few miles south of where Rhyolite would soon sprout up.
+When they took their samples to nearby Goldfield, it was assessed at $665/ton.
+Shorty described it as “… the quartz was just full of free gold… it was the original bullfrog rock… this banner is a crackerjack” Word spread quickly, and the gold rush was on.

-Though a stage line brought mail from Goldfield, the service was irregular in the beginning.
-The first postmaster was a woman named Anna B. Moore who was just 18, her husband Joe was her assistant.
+Though a stage line brought mail from Goldfield, the service was initially irregular.
+The first postmaster was a woman named Anna B. Moore, who was just 18; her husband, Joe, was her assistant.
 By June, Rhyolite had an efficient water system, so residents no longer had to pay for the high cost of water to be carted into town.

 Like many mining camps, Rhyolite was sometimes prone to violence, with its rugged men and abundant liquor flowing from its many saloons.
 Though Rhyolite never had a reputation such as many mining camps of the Old West days of the late 1800s, the settlement suffered its first killing in October 1905 over a dispute in Wandell’s Saloon.

-Hastily built, the schoolhouse was blown down in September 1906 by a heavy wind and school was then held in the county hospital building.
-In the fall of 1906, $420,000 was approved by the city for a new school; however, the new concrete structure wouldn’t be opened until January, 1909.
+Hastily built, the schoolhouse was blown down in September 1906 by heavy winds and school was then held in the county hospital building.
+In the fall of 1906, $420,000 was approved by the city for a new school; however, the new concrete structure wouldn’t be opened until January 1909.

 1906 was a busy year for Rhyolite, which by then, had an abundance of water and three water companies.
 The Countess Morajeski opened the Alaska Glacier Ice Cream Parlor to the delight of the local residents.
 Ernest L. Cross, one of the original prospectors finding gold in the area sold his share of the Bullfrog claim for $125,000 and bought a ranch near San Diego, California, living there until he died in 1958.
 Shorty Harris would continue prospecting the desert for the rest of his life.